 What is the Maximum Class Size?
 Maximum class size in Elementary School has been set at 18 students in Kindergarten and 20 in Grades 1-5.
 Each class has a teacher and a teaching assistant.
-Maximum class size for the Upper School, grade 6-10 is 22 students, grades 11-12 maximum of 14 students per subject group.
+The maximum class size for the Upper School, grades 6-10 is 22 students, and for grades 11-12 maximum of 16 students per subject group.

 Is there a school bus service?
-The school bus service is provided for all student.
+The school bus service is provided for all students.

 Is lunch provided?

 Grades 3-12: Students can purchase lunch using a ,,sCool Card" issued by the Bank of Georgia.